Schiebeknoten Anleitung mit Video

 4️⃣ Test, trim, seal

-- ✔ For nylon: Briefly melt the ends with a lighter, do not burn – just gently tap until a small ball forms.
+• ✔ For nylon: Briefly melt the ends with a lighter, don't burn – just lightly touch until a small bead forms.

 🎉 Done!
 Your handmade, adjustable crystal jewelry is ready to wear – or give as a gift.